 There are many different types of uterine cancer.
 Each type varies in the way it behaves and how it should be managed.
-For this reason, specialized pathology review is often recommended.
+For this reason, we often ask our specialists in pathology to review findings.

 - Endometrioid adenocarcinoma: This type of uterine cancer forms in the glandular cells of the uterine lining.
 It accounts for as much as 75 percent of all uterine cancers.
 Endometrioid adenocarcinoma is commonly detected early and has a high cure rate.

 - Clear cell adenocarcinoma: About 5 percent of uterine cancers are of this type, which is primarily diagnosed in women who were exposed in utero to an estrogen drug known as diethylstilbestrol (DES).
 From 1938 to 1971, DES was prescribed to some pregnant women to prevent miscarriage.
 The female children of women exposed to DES have an increased risk of rare types of uterine, cervical, and vaginal cancers.
 This form of adenocarcinoma tends to recur (come back after treatment) or metastasize (spread) to other areas of the body.

 - Serous adenocarcinoma: These tumors are more likely to spread to lymph nodes and other parts of the body.
 About 10 percent of uterine cancers diagnosed are of this type.

 - Adenosquamous carcinoma: This rare form of uterine cancer has elements of both adenocarcinoma and carcinoma of the squamous cells that line the outer surface of the uterus.